 What is Copyright?

-Examples of copyrighted work include:
+Some examples of copyrighted work include:

 - Books, articles, and blogs

-- Songs and music compositions
+- Songs and music

 - Software and mobile apps

-- Photographs and artworks
+- Photos and artworks

-- Films and video content
+- Films and videos

 - Architectural designs